-The causes of Chronic Back Pain can vary from the after-effect of some injury to age-related changes in the spine.
+The causes of chronic pain can vary from the after-effect of some injury to age-related changes in the spine.
 This pain is quite common in adults from the working class of society.

 While the exact cause of chronic migraine is still to be found, it is said that this type of pain is generally triggered.
 Triggers can be different for everyone.
 It is observed more than 15 days of headaches per month.